mark-curran/data-science-project-template/docs/docs/quickstart/quickstart.md

 ### Optional: Visual Studio Code

-Once you have installed Docker, it is highly recommended to install [vscode](https://code.visualstudio.com/).
-The config for the local container is structured according to the [devcontainer specification](https://containers.dev/implementors/spec/), and vscode has an extension ([Remote - Containers](https://code.visualstudio.com/docs/remote/remote-overview)) that is compatible with this spec.
+Once you have installed Docker, it is highly recommended to install [VSCode](https://code.visualstudio.com/).
+The config for the local container is structured according to the [devcontainer specification](https://containers.dev/implementors/spec/), and VSCode has an extension ([Remote - Containers](https://code.visualstudio.com/docs/remote/remote-overview)) that is compatible with this spec.

-Once vscode is installed, install the _Remote - Containers_ extension as per the [instructions here](https://code.visualstudio.com/docs/remote/containers-tutorial#_install-the-extension).
+Once VSCode is installed, install the _Remote - Containers_ extension as per the [instructions here](https://code.visualstudio.com/docs/remote/containers-tutorial#_install-the-extension).

-If you are familiar with Docker and are happy to run `docker-compose` from the command line, then vscode is not necessary.
+If you are familiar with Docker and are happy to run `docker-compose` from the command line, then VSCode is not necessary.

 ### Optional: Installing Docker into a Linux Subsystem